Do I need a lawyer for my criminal case?

 What are the possible consequences of a criminal conviction?
 (Some Examples)

-· Loss of employment or inability to advance in employment
+- Loss of employment or inability to advance in employment.

-· Loss of public benefits or ineligibility to receive public assistance
+- Loss of public benefits or ineligibility to receive public assistance.

-· Inability to achieve licensure in a professional field or prohibition from certain types of employment.
+- Inability to achieve licensure in a professional field or prohibition from certain types of employment.

-· Inability to obtain or qualify for credit, a loan or a mortgage
+- Inability to obtain or qualify for credit, a loan, or a mortgage.

-· Impaired public reputation and social stigma
+- Impaired public reputation and social stigma.

-· Ineligibility for Federal Health Care Programs (42 U.S.C. § 1320a-7)
+- Ineligibility for Federal Health Care Programs (42 U.S.C. § 1320a-7).

-· Eligibility for Student Grants and Loans (20 U.S.C. § 1091)
+- Eligibility for Student Grants and Loans (20 U.S.C. § 1091).

-· Inability to lawfully possess a firearm or obtain a concealed weapons permit
+- Inability to lawfully possess a firearm or obtain a concealed weapons permit.

-· Inability to pass a background check
+- Inability to pass a background check.

-· Inability to serve on a jury or vote
+- Inability to serve on a jury or vote.

-· Loss of driver’s license or driving privileges
+- Loss of driver’s license or driving privileges

 Michigan Criminal Defense Attorney

 At LEWIS & DICKSTEIN, P.L.L.C., we understand that hiring a criminal defense lawyer is never convenient or enjoyable.
-This being said, having a top defense attorney by your side when you are facing felony or misdemeanor charges is essential.
-We specialize in criminal defense and our mission is to bring value to our clients and achieve their goals through a commitment to results, achievement, and aggressive advocacy.
-Our practice focuses primarily on the individual, providing a full range of legal services from pre-trial work all the way through to the appellate process and our criminal practice extends to all types of felony and misdemeanor charges in both federal and state courts.
+But having a top defense attorney by your side when you’re facing felony or misdemeanor charges is essential.
+We specialize in criminal defense, and our mission is to bring value to our clients and achieve their goals through a commitment to results, achievement, and aggressive advocacy.
+Our practice focuses primarily on the individual, providing a full range of legal services from pre-trial work through to the appellate process.
+Our criminal practice extends to all felony and misdemeanor charges in federal and state courts.
 When you need an attorney who will fight for you like family, please call LEWIS & DICKSTEIN, P.L.L.C. for a free case evaluation and consultation.